 The Flu: 4 Common Questions Answered

-Interestingly, some scientists say that the flu epidemic won’t peak until about February this year.
+In the U.S. the flu epidemic generally doesn’t peak until about February each year.
 So, whether you choose to get a flu shot or not, you should still learn about the virus.
 Here’s what you should know…

 1. What Are the Symptoms?Unlike a cold, the flu can come on suddenly and aggressively.
 Its symptoms are similar to the common cold, but can include fever*, headache and muscle soreness.
 If you experience any of the following, you may want to consider a visit to your doctor.

 - Runny or stuffy nose

 - You may have vomiting and diarrhea, but this is more common in children than adults.

 *It’s important to note that not everyone with flu will have a fever.

 It typically lasts one to two weeks, with severe symptoms subsiding in two to three days.
 However, weakness, fatigue, and a dry cough can linger for three to seven days.